-If you’re looking to spice up your next dinner party or game day with something more eye-catching than a little jalapeño, try out one or two of these inexpensive, DIY bowl solutions to serve guacamole and other dips.
-Before you make your guac, though, make sure you know how to choose perfectly ripe avocados (It’s easy: Give a gentle squeeze) or how to ripen not-quite-ready avocados using other fruit and a paper bag.
+Pro tip: Before you assemble your guac, though, make sure you know how to choose perfectly ripe avocados (Give a gentle squeeze.
+No, really, it’s that easy.) or how to ripen not-quite-ready avocados using other fruit and a paper bag.

-If you take a look in your fruit bowl or vegetable crisper, you’ll find lots of other items just waiting to be turned into guac-bearing vessels.
-When cored, apples become a pretty, unexpected “bowl”, and green, red, orange, or yellow bell peppers can perform the same function.
-Just make sure you’ve chopped the top off, cleaned out the seeds, and wiped the outside before filling with guacamole.
-And if you’re serving a crowd, a cauliflower can have the center florets trimmed out (don’t throw them away — they can be used instead of chips!), with the resulting hollow a generous-sized bowl for your delicious green dip.
+Look in your fruit bowl or vegetable crisper: You’ll find lots of items just waiting to be turned into guac-bearing vessels.
+Pineapples can be halved longways to become beautiful Hawaiian bowls (like in this Holy Pineapple Guacamole recipe).
+Halved bell peppers can perform the same function.
+Just make sure you’ve chopped off the top, cleaned out the seeds, and wiped the outside before filling with guacamole.

-Taco bowls made from tortillas are the ultimate edible serving dish and they pair naturally with guac.
-And you don’t have to buy them — as long as you have a muffin tin (which you’ll turn upside down before baking), you’ll be able to make the bowls yourself in just a couple minutes.
-Unlike the fruit and veggie-based bowls, remember that guac left to rest in bowls will make the tortillas soggy, so don’t add the guac until you’re serving it to guests, and don’t heap so much into the bowl that it will sit there for a long time.
+Taco bowls made from tortillas are the ultimate edible serving dish, and they pair naturally with guac.
+You can buy them or bake them yourself — as long as you have a muffin tin (which you’ll turn upside down before baking), you can make the bowls yourself in just a couple of minutes.
+Unlike the fruit- and veggie-based bowls, tortilla shells can become soggy if the guac sits in them for too long, so don’t add the guac until you’re serving it to guests.

-So corn tortilla bowls are the bomb, but if you love cheese, then there’s really nothing better than these baked cheese bowls.
-This recipe calls for parmesan, but you can also try them with Oaxacan string cheese, quesillo, or any other kind of cheese that gets crispy when baked or fried.
+If you love cheese, there’s no guacamole serving bowl better than a baked cheese bowl.
+Our cheese of choice is parmesan, but you can also make this with Oaxacan string cheese, quesillo, or any other cheese that gets crispy when baked or fried.

-Now that you have lots of creative ideas for how best to serve your guac, how about a few creative tips on how to preserve it in case your guests are late arriving or you simply want to save some for later?
-After you prepare your guacamole, to keep it green until your guests arrive, simply pour a thin layer of milk over the top of it.
-When ready to serve, simply pour the liquid off.
-If you still have some leftover after the party, you can add freshly squeezed lime juice to it, cover it, and put it in the fridge.
-Check out these videos to show you how and for more tip!
+Now that you have lots of creative ideas for serving your guac, how about a few creative tips on preserving it in case your guests arrive late or you simply want to save some for later?
+After you prepare your guacamole, pour a thin layer of milk over the top to keep it green until your guests arrive.
+When ready to serve, simply pour off the liquid.
+If you have some leftover guac after the party, you can add freshly squeezed lime juice to it, cover it, and put it in the fridge.